Year 2038 problem

 An animated visual of the bug in action.
 The overflow error will occur at 03:14:08 UTC on 19 January 2038.

 The year 2038 problem (also known as Y2038, Y2K38, Y2K38 superbug, or the Epochalypse) is a time computing problem that leaves some computer systems unable to represent times after 03:14:07 UTC on 19 January 2038.

 The problem exists in systems which measure Unix time—the number of seconds elapsed since the Unix epoch (00:00:00 UTC on 1 January 1970)—and store it in a signed 32-bit integer.
-The data type is only capable of representing integers between −(2^{31}) and 2^{31} − 1, meaning the latest time that can be properly encoded is 2^{31} − 1 seconds after epoch (03:14:07 UTC on 19 January 2038).
-Attempting to increment to the following second (03:14:08) will cause the integer to overflow, setting its value to −(2^{31}) which systems will interpret as 2^{31} seconds before epoch (20:45:52 UTC on 13 December 1901).
-Systems using unsigned 32-bit integers will overflow in 2106.
-The problem resembles the year 2000 problem but arises from limitations in base-2 (binary) time representation, rather than base-10.
+When the data type's maximum value is exceeded, the integer will overflow to its minimum value, which systems will interpret as in the past.
+The problem resembles the year 2000 problem, which was caused by use of a fixed-width decimal (base-10) representation, whereas the year 2038 problem is caused by use of a fixed-width binary (base-2) representation.

 Computer systems that use time for critical computations may encounter fatal errors if the year 2038 problem is not addressed.
 Some applications that use future dates have already encountered the bug.
 The most vulnerable systems are those which are infrequently or never updated, such as legacy and embedded systems.
-Modern systems and software updates to legacy systems address this problem by using signed 64-bit integers instead of 32-bit integers, which will take 292 billion years to overflow—approximately 21 times the estimated age of the universe.
+Modern systems and software updates address this problem by using signed 64-bit integers, which will take 292 billion years to overflow—approximately 21 times the estimated current age of the universe.